-Test BackgroundAntithrombin has a powerful anticoagulant action in the presence of heparin, working by neutralising serine proteases, particularly thrombin and Xa.
+Test Background Antithrombin has a powerful anticoagulant action in the presence of heparin, working by neutralising serine proteases, particularly thrombin and Xa.
 It acts more strongly against thrombin in the presence of higher molecular weight heparins, and against Xa with lower molecular weight heparins.
 A hereditary deficiency of antithrombin is accompanied by a high frequency of spontaneous thrombotic disorders.
 Hereditary antithrombin deficiencies are quantitative (type I) or qualitative (type II).
 The incidence of inherited deficiency has been estimated at between 1:2,000 and 1:5,000 in the normal population.
 In addition, a number of acquired deficiencies have also been described.
 An antithrombin antigen ELISA is available to distinguish between type I or type II where the antithrombin activity is abnormally low.

-Turnaround Time 10-14 days
+Turnaround Time 14 days

 Notes Special handling: avoid prolonged stasis during venepuncture.
 Sample must be received by lab within 2 hours of collection.
-Please note: samples will be rejected if underfilled, clotted, haemolysed or if patients are receiving anticoagulant therapy.
+Samples will be rejected if under/over-filled, clotted or haemolysed or if patients are receiving anticoagulant therapy.
 Similarly, sampling is inappropriate within 4 weeks post-childbirth or during an acute phase inflammatory response.
 A discussion with a haematologist is advisable prior to requesting this and other thrombophilia tests.
 Requests may be subject to approval by haematology prior to testing.